 All Adult Education and IELCE Programs are required to have at least one active ICAPS program in FY24.
-Failure to run this program may limit a program's ability to demonstrate effectiveness and risk submitting a Request for Proposal in the Spring of FY24.
+Failure to run this program may limit a program's ability to demonstrate effectiveness and risk submitting a Request for Proposal in the next AEFLA and IELCE competitions.